-How to Optimize a PPC Campaign for Real Estate
+Real Estate PPC: Tips For Optimizing Google Ads Campaigns

 So, what makes paid search for real estate so different?

-Real Estate is an Extremely Local Product
+Real Estate Is An Extremely Local Product

-The end user must physically live in that city.
-So, for starters, an AdWords campaign must only target consumers who are want to live in your city.

-Despite that fact, when the user starts their search, they may be planning to relocate for job, family, etc. As a result, they are currently living in that city.
+For the most part, the end-user must physically live or plan to live in the location they’re searching for.
+Investors can certainly be an exception, but they’re still searching for a specific location.

+So, for starters, a Google Ads campaign for real estate should target users in a specific location – the location of your property.

 Homeowners Will Not Rent

-While this is a bit more unique for apartment communities, if a consumer owns their home, it is highly unlikely they will ever be a target for an apartment community.
+This challenge is specific to investors running rental properties.
+If a consumer owns their home, it is highly unlikely they will want to rent.

-The challenge then becomes, how do we prevent current homeowners from seeing our advertising?
+How do you prevent current homeowners from seeing your advertising?

-Renters Are Locked into Long Term Leases
+Renters Are Locked Into Long-Term Leases

-While a renter is an ideal candidate for a home builder, the reality is they are tied to 6-month and, more often, 12-month leases.
+While a renter is an ideal candidate for a home builder or seller, the reality is they are tied to six-month and, more often, 12-month leases.
 This makes their eligibility hit or miss on any given day.

+You need to build a longer-term relationship with them, so they think of you when they’re ready.

-Not Everyone is a Candidate for Either a Home or Apartment
+Not Everyone Is A Candidate For Either A Home Or Apartment

-On top of all of this, customers need to be able to afford (and to qualify) for the products.
+On top of all of this, customers need to be able to afford (and qualify) for the products.

 Credit checks disqualify many hopeful candidates for both a new apartment and their dream home.

-The good news is AdWords is one of the few platforms that can specifically narrow in on a qualified real estate shopper, provided the campaigns are set up correctly.
+The good news is that Google Ads is one of the few platforms that can specifically hone in on a qualified real estate shopper, provided the campaigns are set up correctly.

-So, let’s get started with a plan to optimize a PPC campaign for your real estate business.
+So, let’s start with a plan to optimize a PPC campaign for your real estate business.

-Bidding on Your Brand Terms is Super Important
+Bidding On Your Brand Terms Is Super Important

-It’s one of the industries favorite debates (or maybe it’s just the client’s favorite debate): whether to bid on brand terms.
+It’s one of the industry’s favorite debates (or maybe it’s just the client’s favorite debate): whether to bid on brand terms.

-The reality is, for real estate, the discovery process is extremely unique and requires a critical investment in branded terms.
+The reality is, for real estate, the discovery process is unique and requires a critical investment in branded terms.

 Real estate searchers learn about the locations and communities in a wide variety of ways:

-- Physical signs
+- Physical signs.

-- Craigslist
+- Craigslist.

-- A co-worker or friend
+- A co-worker or friend.

-- Apartment Guide
+- Apartment guide.

 These sources, however, do not always provide adequate information.